 My goal for this session is to cut through the fog, and offer a bias-free view into their operation, leaving you free to make the right decision for your own infrastructure.
 Where possible, I’ll give a brief example of these protocols in action.

-Other Interesting Sessions
+Other Interesting Sessions Link to heading

 Of course, there are many other sessions you should attend.
 Here is just a handful of the sessions I’m looking forward to attending myself!